oljimenez/vanilla-icecream/README.md

         },

         //In this prop you can pass the return function that vanilla-extract give you when you create
-        // a new variant with the vanilla-extract recipe function.
+        // a new variants with the vanilla-extract recipe function.
 This give you a variant prop that
         // you can use to choose the variant of the component.
         variantFn: componentVariants
    });